dalemorris2021/c-shell/README.md

 # shell

-A shell for the Flintstone Disk Project.
+A C implementation of the Flintstone Disk Project.

 ## Build